idaholab/moose/modules/solid_mechanics/doc/content/syntax/Physics/SolidMechanics/QuasiStatic/index.md

 | Add Material Properties for various tensor component and quantity outputs |  | `generate_output`: a string of the quantities to add |
 | Add the optional homogenization constraints | Adds all objects required to impose the [homogenization constraints](Homogenization.md) | `constraint_types` : MooseEnum controlling whether `strain` or `stress` constraints and imposed, `targets` : Functions providing the time-dependent targets  |

-!alert warning If the using the QuasiStaticSolidMechanicsPhysics with `automatic_eigenstrain_names = true`, the eigenstrain_names will be populated under restrictive conditions for classes such as [CompositeEigenstrain](CompositeEigenstrain.md),
+!alert warning If the using the `Physics/SolidMechanics/QuasiStatic` with `automatic_eigenstrain_names = true`, the eigenstrain_names will be populated under restrictive conditions for classes such as [CompositeEigenstrain](CompositeEigenstrain.md),